It seems to be a complete mystery … to fall out of love.

 Has this also happened to you or someone around you?

 Isn't true love meant to be forever?

 Well, I cannot give you an answer to this one, but I can advise you that you need to examine your perception of “true love.”

-A high expectation of true love, and an exaggerated romantic view of the ideal concept of love can disturb the view to having a fulfilling and healthy relationship.
+A high expectation of true love and a distorted romantic view of the ideal concept of love can disturb the view to having a fulfilling and healthy relationship.

 A realistic view is vital.

 What is the Main Reason that People Fall out of Love?

-Of course, there are numerous reasons why people break up, but they are not always the same ones as why people fall “out of love”.
+Of course, there are numerous reasons why people break up, but they are not always the same ones as to why people fall “out of love.”

 The term “to fall out of love” implies that they've been in love before and all of a sudden the love is gone.

 This is, of course, an illusion.

-In my experience there are 3 main reasons why people don’t love anymore, and therefore break up with their partners.
+In my experience, there are three main reasons why people stop loving, and therefore break up with their partners.